huaxia1985/ProSSE/README.md

 See details in Hua X., Moritz C. 2023.
 A phylogenetic approach to delimitate species in a probabilistic way.

+To use the code, the diversitree package needs to be recomplied as described above.

 Here is the code you can use to regenerate the simulation results in the paper:

 #setting parameter values